Mindgreppers/lifemaker_web/content/_index.md

 - Benevolent Humanity
 - Auspiciousness for all time

-Together as One Universal Family, we bring in all our material, mental and spiritual resources to protect and nurture Life, and grow together in abundance on Earth.
+Together as One Universal Family, **we understand Human Being and Life in an open frame**, and we bring in all our perspectives and material, mental and spiritual resources together, to protect and nurture Life, and grow together in abundance on Earth.

 Do you and your family wish to be happy?
 Do you wish to understand Life better and live in continuity of mutual security, nourishment, understanding, fulfillment and happiness?
 Are you struggling anywhere?
 Are you curious about Lifemaker? *You can ask us anything under Life and Living, Existence and Co-existence.*